Iker02/Iker02/README.md

 ---

-## 🧠 Curiosidades
+## 🧠 Fun Facts

-Me encanta crear cosas que no existían antes.
-Ya sea una app útil o un reto de programación divertido, siempre estoy buscando el próximo desafío. 💡
+I love creating things that didn’t exist before.
+Whether it’s a useful app or a fun coding challenge, I’m always looking for the next big idea. 💡

 ---

-> *Este README es solo una pequeña ventana a lo que hago.
-Si tienes una idea, ¡hablemos!*
+> *This README is just a small window into what I do.
+If you have an idea, let’s talk!*